REAIABook/REAIABook/readme.md

         exdir=file.path(data.dir, 'assessor'))
 ```

-We then add the crime report statisitics from the City of Seattle, downloading them into the 'crime' directory.
+Next, we add the crime report statistics from the City of Seattle, downloading them into the 'crime' directory.

 ``` r
   # Create a directory for assessor data if one doesn't exist